 Nida is a small town and most accommodations are privately-owned guesthouses or apartments.
 If you are traveling in the summer, it’s essential to book your Nida accommodation as early as possible.

 Some other popular choices are hotel Nidus, apartments Nidos Namai, and self-catering apartments, studios, and lofts Parnidžio Kopa.
-On Booking.com you can find the full selection of all available Nida accommodations at the best prices.
+On Booking.com you can find the full selection of all available Nida accommodations (TIP: book well in advance, especially in summer!).

 So, this is our guide to one of the nicest hidden gems of Lithuania.
 I hope that it will inspire you to visit this charming little town in one of the most beautiful untouched parts of Europe.